 Proof of Education: Provide a photocopy of your degree (Bachelors or graduate degree in fisheries, wildlife, biology, zoology, botany, environmental science) or a signed and dated statement listing the degree, year obtained, and name of the college or university that issued the degree.
 If you have an unusual degree or a degree in a closely related field, provide rationale for why the degree is comparable to the degrees listed above (you can use a list of courses completed to acquire the degree for the rationale).

-Training Requirements: To qualify, all consultants are required to attend a WSDOT Biological Assessment for Transportation Projects seminar.
-To remain qualified, consultants must attend mandatory seminars that introduce new analytical methods or policies, and attend the basic course and pass the exam every six years.
+Training Requirements: To qualify, all consultants are required to attend a WSDOT Advanced Biological Assessment Preparation course.
+To remain qualified, consultants must attend mandatory seminars that introduce new analytical methods or policies, and attend the course and pass the exam every six years.
+The seminars will be provided as needed and not on any set schedule, and will be announced well in advance.
+An example of a recent seminar is the USFWS marbled murrelet masking seminar hosted by WSDOT in November 2013.

 Seminar information, course materials, and up to date changes in regulations and policies are available via the Endangered Species Act and WSDOT website, which also serves as a study and work resource.

-- Testing Requirements: After attending the Biological Assessment for Transportation Projects seminar, authors are required to pass an exam with a score of 80% or better.
+- Testing Requirements: After attending the Advanced Biological Assessment Preparation course, authors are required to pass an exam with a score of 80% or better.
 The exam will be held the last day of the seminar.
 One additional exam date may be available after each class.
 A consultant may attempt to pass the exam twice before being required to attend the class again.
 A class fee applies each time the course is attended.

 - Experience: WSDOT expects that all individuals they qualify as BA authors are actually employed in positions which require them to prepare BAs.
 Senior authors must have at least 2 full years of experience in preparing BA's (preferably on Northwest species and habitats).